 — The Cesspool or the Press-pool? —

 Moreover, we actively seek out these distractions and become addicted to them, placing a whole new spin on the phrase ‘the fix is in’!
-All the while we have been marginalizing — and by default, rendering unimportant and irrelevant the Big Issues of the times – then sabotaging any real shot we have at restoring integrity, purpose, and depth in public deliberation; at the very least said “distractions” suck up all the oxygen in the room.
+All the while we have been marginalizing—and by default, rendering unimportant and irrelevant the Big Issues of the times—then (self?) sabotaging any real shot we have at restoring integrity, purpose, and depth in public deliberation; at the very least said “distractions” suck up all the oxygen in the room.

 Further, anytime anyone who goes against the grain of putative establishment truths or questions the shibboleths and canards we’ve come to believe as reality or fact more often than not is dismissed as a conspiracy theorist, the preferred weapon of mass disdain amongst the ignorant and ill-informed on the one hand and agenda-driven on the other.
-These targets of their critique – the Assanges, the Snowdens, the Mannings et. al. — are often relegated to the status of ‘unpersons’, with the unprecedented war on whistle-blowers, unauthorised leakers and those who dare to speak truth to power, including journalists avec integrity (yes, thankfully there are still a few) being prime examples.
+The more obvious targets of their critique—the Assanges, the Snowdens, the Mannings, the Kiriakous et. al.— are often relegated to the status of ‘unpersons’, with the unprecedented war on whistle-blowers, unauthorised leakers and those who dare to speak truth to power, including journalists avec integrity (yes, thankfully there are still a few) being prime examples.

 That a goodly slice of this has taken place with the explicit imprimatur of a notionally liberal president who amongst so many other things, promised to protect whistle-blowers – the first POTUS it needs be noted to preside over two full terms with his nation at war on several fronts, some of which the Nobel Peace Prize recipient promised to shut down, others he initiated himself, and a few more he has more or less prepared the ground for – is even more astonishing.
 At the risk of stating the bleeding obvious, this is straight out of the Orwell playbook!

-(Although a story for another time, even Watergate, that much vaunted, ahem, high-water mark of investigative reportage in the public interest and the quintessential exemplar of integrity in modern day journalism and speaking truth to power — the revelations of which were the aforementioned Washington Post’s finest hour and one in which it arguably has been ‘dining out’ on for several decades — is according to some, not all it was cracked up to be.)
+(Sidebar: Though a story for another time, even Watergate, that much-touted, high-water mark of investigative reportage in the public interest and the quintessential exemplar of integrity and sheer professionalism in modern-day journalism and speaking truth to power—the revelations of which were the aforementioned Washington Post’s finest hour and one in which it arguably has been ‘dining out’ on for several decades—is according to some, not all it was cracked up to be.)

-The much-vaunted attention economy then has now morphed into a distraction economy, beckoning a disaster in the making for justice, liberty, freedom and the application of the rule of law in an authentic, fully functional, freethinking liberal democracy – already in varying degrees as we now know under ever increasing assault 1984 style — in the country that purports to hold the IP rights on these and allied precepts.
-Trump’s recent farcical, surreal Tweeting duel with Arnold Schwarzenegger, himself a former ‘moofie’ star turned politician and now erstwhile reality TV show host, provides hard evidence if it was ever needed that Postman was ‘mos def’ onto something.
+The much-vaunted attention economy then has now morphed into a distraction economy, (though in truth it probably was all this time), beckoning a disaster in the making for justice, liberty, freedom and the application of the rule of law in an authentic, fully functional, freethinking liberal democracy – already in varying degrees as we now know under ever increasing assault 1984 style — in the country that purports to hold the IP rights on these and allied precepts.
+Trump’s recent farcical, surreal Tweeting duel with Arnold Schwarzenegger, himself like Reagan, a former ‘moofie’ star turned politician and now erstwhile reality TV show host, provides hard core evidence if it was ever needed that Postman was ‘mos def’ onto something.

 — The Mockingbirds of the Mainstream —

-Of course it is in America where — from one end of the notional political spectrum to the other, one whose ‘geometry’ has always been more circular than linear, and becoming increasingly so – the show-business/vaudeville metaphor reaches its apotheosis and is where the narcissistic, hubristic practitioners — hucksters cum grifters one and all — of this quintessential manifestation of the more repulsive, opportunistic impulses of the human condition don’t come much uglier!
+Of course it is in America where—from one end of the notional political spectrum to the other, one whose ‘geometry’ has always been more circular than linear, and becoming increasingly so – the show-business/vaudeville metaphor reaches its apotheosis and is where the narcissistic, hubristic practitioners—hucksters, shysters, organ grinders cum grifters one and al—of this quintessential manifestation of the more repulsive, opportunistic impulses of the human condition, don’t come much uglier!

 Some say Americans don’t do irony.
 This writer begs to differ.

-In this milieu then, one might easily imagine a Trump aide informing the POTUS that Russian president Vladimir Putin is on the hotline wishing to speak to him about a matter of considerable geopolitical import patiently waiting whilst the Trumpster finishes terminating Arnie’s ass via Twitter – itself the perfect medium for the media and political abbreviators’ desired message du jour – because the president feels it is in the national interest for folks to be aware his successor was actually fired from Celebrity Apprentice because he [Schwarzenegger] couldn’t cut the mustard in the reality TV stakes and because he [Trump] thinks no-one does reality TV – like most everything Trump “does” – ‘quite like’ well, he does!
+In this milieu then, one might easily imagine a Trump aide informing the POTUS that Russian president Vladimir Putin is on the hotline wishing to speak to him about a matter of considerable geopolitical import patiently waiting whilst the Trumpster finishes terminating Arnie’s ass via Twitter—itself the perfect medium for the media and political abbreviators’ desired message du jour—because the president feels it is in the national interest for folks to be aware his successor was actually fired from Celebrity Apprentice because he [Schwarzenegger] couldn’t cut the mustard in the reality TV stakes and because he [Trump] thinks no-one does reality TV—like most everything Trump “does”—‘quite like’ well, as well as he does!
+If you gets me drift!

 All of which is to say, there can be little doubt then that trust in and respect for the established media has reached a nadir.
 In fact, when we contemplate it, it is amazing they’ve been able to sustain their shop-soiled rep for so long.
 Well before the Central Intelligence Agency (CIA) usurped effective control of the media conglomerates and their obsequious career minded minions both past and present via the insidious ‘psyop’ gambit that was Operation Mockingbird, the establishment media have always demonstrated a lascivious willingness to bed-hop with the power elites du jour in supporting their mostly hidden agendas whilst simultaneously denigrating then destroying the careers and lives of those who felt compelled to offer alternative narratives to the official line and/or foolishly sought to speak truth to that power in opposing such agendas.
 The recent Wikileaks revelations are simply the latest evidence in support of this unholy conspiracy, the roots of which go back over seventy years.
 It isn’t just Big Brother that’s watching us now apparently; he’s brought along the whole clan for reinforcements.